atttred/Fourier/README.md

 ## Testing

-To test the API endpoints, use the provided `.http` files in each project:
+To test the API endpoints, use Swagger or Postman.
-- `Fourier.http` for main API endpoints
-- `Fourier_Balancer.http` for load balancer testing

 ## Security